-Property Identifier # Data Type Access Storage & Default Description object_identifier 75 BACnet ObjID RO Binary Output (4), Instance 1-5 a numeric code that is used to identify the object. object_name 77 CharStr RW NRAM Digital Output N represents a name for the object that is unique internetwork-wide. object_type 79 BACnet ObjType RO - Binary Output (4) indicates membership in a particular object type class. present_value 85 Real RW RAM 0 indicates the current value, in engineering units, of the object. status_flags 111 BACnet Status Flags RO NRAM 0 four flags that indicate the general "health" of the object. event_state 36 BACnet Event State RO RAM 0 provides a way to determine if this object has an active event state associated with it. out_of_service 81 Boolean RW NRAM 0 indicates whether or not the process this object represents is not in service. polarity 84 BACnet Polarity RW NRAM 0 indicates the relationship between the physical state of the output and the logical state represented by the present_value property.
+Property Identifier # Data Type Access Storage & Default Description object_identifier 75 BACnet ObjID RO - Binary Output (4), Instance 1-12 a numeric code that is used to identify the object. object_name 77 CharStr RW NRAM Digital Output N represents a name for the object that is unique internetwork-wide. object_type 79 BACnet ObjType RO - Binary Output (4) indicates membership in a particular object type class. present_value 85 Real RW RAM 0 indicates the current value, in engineering units, of the object. status_flags 111 BACnet Status Flags RO NRAM 0 four flags that indicate the general "health" of the program. event_state 36 BACnet Event State RO RAM 0 provides a way to determine if this object has an active event state associated with it. out_of_service 81 Boolean RW NRAM 0 indicates whether or not the process this object represents is not in service. polarity 84 BACnet Polarity RW NRAM 0 indicates the relationship between the physical state of the output and the logical state represented by the present_value e property.
 If the polarity property is NORMAL, then the ACTIVE state of the present_value property is also the ACTIVE or ON state of the physical output as long as out_of_service is FALSE.
-If the Polarity property is REVERSE, then the ACTIVE state of the present_value property is the INACTIVE or OFF state of the physical output as long as out_of_service is FALSE. relinquish default 104 Real RW NRAM 7 the default value to be used for the present_value property when all command priority values in the priority_array property have a NULL value. priority_array 87 BACnet Array RO RAM NULL contains prioritized commands that are in effect for this object. minimum_off time 66 Unsigned RW NRAM 0 specifies the minimum number of seconds that the present_value shall remain in the INACTIVE state after a write to the present_value property causes that property to assume the INACTIVE state. minimum_on time 67 Unsigned RW NRAM 0 indicates the minimum number of seconds that the present_value shall remain in the ACTIVE state after a write to the present_value property causes that property to assume the ACTIVE state. reliability 103 BACnet Reliability RO RAM 0 indicates whether the present_value is "reliable" as far as the device or operator can determine.
-GI 51017 Unsigned RW NRAM 0 GID of I/O Device indicated the global identification number of the STATbus device associated with the digital output.
+If the Polarity property is REVERSE, then the ACTIVE state of the present_value property is the INACTIVE or OFF state of the physical output as long as out_of_service is FALSE. relinquish default 104 Real RW NRAM 7 the default value to be used for the present_value property when all command priority values in the priority_array property have a NULL value. priority_array 87 BACnet Array RO RAM NULL contains prioritized commands that are in effect for this object. minimum_off time 66 Unsigned RW NRAM 0 specifies the minimum number of seconds that the present_value shall remain in the INACTIVE state after a write to the present_value property causes that property to assume the INACTIVE state. minimum_on time 67 Unsigned RW NRAM 0 indicates the minimum number of seconds that the present_value shall remain in the ACTIVE state after a write to the present_value property causes that property to assume the ACTIVE state. reliability 103 BACnet Reliability RO RAM 0 indicates whether the present_value is "reliable" as far as the device or operator can determine. time_delay 113 Unsigned RW NRAM 0 specifies the minimum period of time in seconds during which the present_value must be different from the alarm_value property before a TO-OFFNORMAL event is generated or must remain equal to the alarm_value property before a TO-NORMAL event is generated.
+GI 51017 Unsigned RW NRAM 0 GID of I/O Device indicates the global identification number of the STATbus device associated with the digital output.
 If the output does not have a STATbus device mapped to it, GI will be 0.